chyanju/circom-analyzer/README.md

 This repo hosts a translator from Circom to C.

-Currently, we don't support intermediate signals in templates.
-However, we support specifying the public input signals when defining the main component, by providing the list of public input signals.

 For signal arrays, this tool only return the name of the array.

 ## Table of Contents